Zlonice: Administrative division

+Etymology

+The name is derived from the personal name Zloňa, meaning "the village of Zloňa's people".
+The personal name itself was derived from the Czech word zlý, i.e. 'evil'.

 Geography

-Zlonice is located about 16 km north of Kladno and 29 km northwest of Prague. it lies in a flat agricultural landscape of the Lower Eger Table.
+Zlonice is located about 16 km north of Kladno and 29 km northwest of Prague.
+It lies in a flat agricultural landscape of the Lower Ohře Table.

 History

 The first written mention of Zlonice is from 1318.
 It was a settlement on a trade route.
 The first written mention of the fortress in Zlonice is from 1576.
 In the 17th century, the fortress was rebuilt into a Renaissance castle.

 The village of Vyšínek is first mentioned in 1263, Břešťany in 1282, Tmáň in 1382, and Lisovice at the beginning of the 14th century.

+Demographics

 Transport

-Zlonice lies on a railway line from Louny to Kralupy nad Vltavou.
+Zlonice is located on the railway line Louny–Kralupy nad Vltavou.

 Sights

 The Church of the Assumption of the Virgin Mary is the landmark of the town square.
 There was originally a Gothic church, but it was replaced by the current Baroque church, which was built in 1727–1744 according to the design by František Maxmilián Kaňka.

 Zlonice Castle is originally a Renaissance castle, which was completely rebuilt in the mid-19th century.
 It has a Neoclassical façade.
 Today it houses apartments and offices.

 The former Baroque hospital building houses the Memorial of Antonín Dvořák, who lived in Zlonice in 1853–1856.
 It is a museum that focuses on the life of Dvořák, on the market town's musical tradition and on regional history.

 In Lisovice is a small railway museum.